Buzztrax: Features

 The software is based on the GStreamer media framework.
 As it is the only music composer built on GStreamer it serves as a test-bed for related features.
 The graphical editor uses GTK+ for its GUI.
 It integrated with the GNOME desktop, but does not require it.
 The editor extensively supports copy and paste and unlimited undo and redo.
 A notable feature of version 0.6 is the editing journal that helps to prevent loss of data in the case of a crash.

-Buzz users and the Linux press like the modernized look, but familiar layout.

 The component architecture supports song import modules.
 Buzztrax can open songs both in its native and Buzz's format.
 A wrapper component allows using the existing Buzz-machine binaries under x86 Linux and open-source Buzz-machines on all platforms.
 A GStreamer bridge plugin makes them available to all GStreamer applications.
 Another GStreamer plugin enables the playback of buzztrax songs in each GStreamer based media-player.
 An interaction controller framework allows the use of MIDI devices and any input devices (such as joysticks or Wii Remotes) to be used to control parameters of sounds in real-time.

+Reception

+In 2009, Buzztrax's user interface was praised by Linux Journal, calling it "a good example of the modern design for a music tracker" and that "the tracker composition interface resembles the standard UI for most trackers".